-From Shopping Spree to Downtown Renewal
+From Shopping Center to Downtown Renewal

 Wiener and his brother, William B. Wiener, were known locally for designing many public and private buildings around Shreveport and Bossier City, including the Samuel Wiener House, the Wile House and the Flesh House.

-A Return of Vibrance
+A Return to Use!

-Today, the 600 block of Texas Street signals progress as the Sears building transforms into the Lofts @ 624, a mixed-use development of three buildings that will comprise 52 apartments, 22,000 square feet of office or ‘other’ space and 17,000 square feet of retail space when it’s finished.
+Today, the 600 block of Texas Street signals progress as the Sears building transforms into the Lofts @ 624, a mixed-use development of three buildings that will comprise 52 apartments, 22,000 square feet of office or ‘other’ space and 17,000 square feet of retail space

 The Downtown Development Authority projects the rehabilitation to boost downtown revitalization, creating jobs, additional tax revenue and more opportunities.